My Obsidian People Note Template

 There are three columns in this table: the File name, the file creation date, and a meeting “Summary” that I write in the YAML of each meeting.

-In order to get the Dataview table to populate correctly with meeting notes, as it is currently written in my template, each Meeting note needs the following:
+In order to get the Dataview table in this template to populate correctly with meeting notes, as it is currently written in my template, each Meeting note needs the following:

 - To be located in the directory